 Judges will base their evaluation of each submission on the following criteria in priority order:

 - Originality and innovative character of the design:

 The design submission shall be original and include innovations in building design and construction that improve quality, efficiency, and value.

-* Integration and Collaboration
+- Integration and collaboration:

 The design submission should show how the individual systems integrate with the other engineered systems and the architecture of the building.
 Additionally, the

-- Sustainability, energy efficiency and economics of the design
+- Sustainability, energy efficiency and economics of the design:

-* The design submission should demonstrate cost and benefit of the solution; including estimated life span; and life cycle analysis/consideration.
+- The design submission should demonstrate cost and benefit of the solution; including estimated life span; and life cycle analysis/consideration.

-* Meeting the project requirements, codes & standards
+- Meeting the project requirements, codes & standards:

 design development level of detail for the complete building.
 The design submission should keep the health, safety and welfare of the building occupants in mind.
 The design will also be evaluated on the feasibility of the design.

 concise reporting.
 In addressing the specific issues of the Competition Program, submissions must clearly demonstrate the design solution's response.